Manjiri-here/Linux/README.md

      37 root       0 -20       0      0      0 I   0.0   0.0   0:00.00 kworker/R-ata_s
      38 root       0 -20       0      0      0 I   0.0   0.0   0:00.00 kworker/R-md
      39 root       0 -20       0      0      0 I   0.0   0.0   0:00.00 kworker/R-md_bi

+Error: Docker containers were not getting created due to insufficient space.

+Troubelshooting steps:

+Checked disk space: df -h -> /dev/root was 100% used Then to find what is consuming the space ran: du -xh / --max-depth=1 | sort -rh -> This command checks in root (/) which directories are consuming highest size and lists them
+.minikube and .kube were consuming the most space.
+Almost 90%. -> I was not actively using minikube hence deleted it, removed its dependent directories.
+Then containerd in /var/lib folder was consuming lot of space around 2.9G, deleted it using - docker system prune -a --volumes -> THis freed lot of space.
+Note: To get into var , containerd, etc root permissions are needed.
+You can go into root using : sudo -i